 Low trading volume for an ETF does not mean low liquidity

-Did you know?
-An ETF that trades 1 million units a day has the same liquidity as an ETF with the same underlying securities or index that trades zero units a day.
+Do you know that an ETF that trades 1 million units a day has the same liquidity as an ETF with the same underlying securities or index that trades zero units a day?

 - Liquidity refers to the ability to purchase and sell an asset quickly

 - One of the most commonly cited benefits of ETFs is liquidity, with many ETF investors attracted to the ability to buy and sell ETF units at any time throughout the trading day, however ETF liquidity is widely misunderstood

 - In the case of shares, investors are able to to evaluate liquidity by looking at average daily trading volumes/values and market capitalisation.
 Although ETFs trade like shares, one cannot use the same criteria to evaluate ETF liquidity